hlud6646/storeSimul/README.md

 # Fake Store

 This is a pretty kooky project and exists entirely for learning.
 It is essesntially a simulation of a shop, with a database recording customers, product inventory, orders etc.

-The inital idea was to have a project that showed a lot of database knowledge, but this seems to be branching out in a few different angles.
+The inital idea was to have a project that showed a lot of database knowledge, but it has branched out into:
-For example, the project also addresses
-- App factories in Java, Python etc.
+- App frameworks in Java, Python etc.
 - Database toolkits in the same;
-- Containerisation;
-- Azure
+- Containerisation.

-Since each part of the store is managed by a process in a different language, the same basic programming constructs are encountered in a variety of styles.
+Each part of the store is managed in a different language, but confronts similar tasks.
-It's interesting to see how Haskell/Elixir/Python... hande
+These are
 - IO;
 - Database connectivity;
 - Logging;
 - Statistics;
 - Data-faking.

 ## Components
+These are the components of the simulation that are currently running.

-### Customers
+### Customers (Python)
-This is a Python project managed with Poetry.
+Built with Poetry.
 Sqlalchemy is used as an ORM to interact with the database.

-### Products
+### Products (Scala)
-Scala app managed with Sbt.
+Built with Sbt.
 I avoided the very complicated looking Typelevel solutions for DB interaction and went for a basic aproach with java.sql.

-### Suppliers
+### Suppliers (Haskell)
-Haskell app managed with cabal.
+Built with cabal.
 Best fake data library of the lot.
+Not surprisingly, this was the most comlicated, especialyl when it came to getting a working haskell compiler on a container.
+The current `docker compose build --no-cache suppliers` is above 10 minutes and not finished...

-### Orders
+### Orders (Elixir)
-Elixir app using fully featured Ecto ORM system.
-This one is my favourite.
+Built with Mix, using the fully featured Ecto ORM system.
+This one is my favourite database API.

-### Employees
+### Employees (Java)
-TODO in Java...
+Tooo...
+Maybe emplyees should occasionally pack the wrong item.

 ## Dashboard

-A simple dashboard should show any DB interactions as they occur, a list of unshipped orders etc.
+A simple dashboard will show any DB interactions as they occur, a list of unshipped orders etc.

-## Todo
+## Containerisation
-Maybe this is taking it too far, but it would be funny to have some employees pack the wrong orders and things like that.
+Initially I had a realistic architecture with each microservice defining it's own image, with docker compose tying it all together.
+This was good to play with, but is overkill for a toy project.
+The new version has all services running in a single debian derived image.
+This is bad, but it works.
+The disadvantage is that you have to install postgres and haskell on the server by yourself, which is a bit of a slog.

+The single image also holds the database, and to simplify even further there is no attached volume.
+This means that there is no data persistance, which is obviously very bad for a database but fine for this project.